How to go to a Gospel Mass in Harlem, New York City

 Walk through Harlem like a local

 Perfect if you want to enjoy a stroll through the Harlem neighbourhood and also enjoy an authentic gospel mass.
-The tour is only available on Sundays.
+The tour is available on Sundays only.

 The best way to immerse yourself in Harlem culture is to take a tour of the neighbourhood and attend a live gospel service at a local Harlem church.
 For that, I recommend this Harlem Sunday Gospel Mass tour, which will take you into the heart of an authentic gospel congregation to experience the culture first hand.

 On this Harlem Sunday Gospel Mass tour you'll visit Harlem landmarks such as the Apollo Theater, the Morris-Jumel Mansion, the oldest house in Manhattan, Sylvan Terrace, a quirky street of identical houses, and the Cotton Club, a nightclub that has hosted historic concerts.
 Afterwards, you'll visit a local church and experience the gospel live.
-And if the day doesn't suit you, you can opt for the Wednesday gospel mass tour of Harlem.
+And if you're planning to go on a different day of the week, you can also book a gospel mass tour in Harlem on a Wednesday.

 Why I like this tour: Taking a guided tour of the area will help you understand the customs of the locals and enjoy the experience much more.

-Recommended if... you want to spend a different day during your trip to New York immersing yourself in the local culture like a local.
+Recommended if... you want to spend a different day during your trip to New York immersing yourself in the local culture.

 This is what gospel masses are like in Harlem